ViniBR01/secret-santa/docs/BUGFIX_DOUBLE_REVEAL_ANIMATION.md

 - State only updates once, not twice
 - Added logging for debugging

-## Why This Solution Works
+## Why This Enhanced Solution Works

 1. **Unique Identification**: Each draw gets a unique ID combining drawer + timestamp
    - Format: `${drawerId}-${Date.now()}`
    - Example: `"ale-1731724800123"`

-2. **Idempotent Animation**: The Set prevents the same draw from triggering animation twice
-   - First trigger: `drawId` not in Set → add to Set → show animation
-   - Subsequent triggers: `drawId` in Set → skip animation
+2. **Persistent State (Zustand Store)**: Animation state survives hot reloads
+   - `shownDrawIds` Set stored in Zustand, not component ref
+   - Persists across hot reloads in development
+   - Survives component re-renders
+   - Shared across all components

+3. **Animation Lock**: Prevents overlapping/duplicate animations
+   - `isAnimating` flag blocks new animations while one is playing
+   - Lock acquired when animation starts
+   - Lock released when animation completes
+   - Protects against race conditions

+4. **Triple Safety Check**: Animation only shows if ALL conditions are met:
+   - Has a `lastDrawResult` ✓
+   - Draw hasn't been shown yet (checked in store) ✓
+   - Not currently animating (animation lock) ✓

-3. **Single Trigger Point**: By only depending on `lastDrawResult` in the useEffect:
+5. **Single Trigger Point**: By only depending on `lastDrawResult` in the useEffect:
    - Animation only triggers when `lastDrawResult` changes
    - `selectionPhase` changes don't re-trigger the animation
    - Eliminates the double-trigger issue from multiple state updates

-4. **Simplified Event Handler**: The Pusher event handler only updates state once
+6. **Simplified Event Handler**: The Pusher event handler only updates state once
    - No temporary `selectionPhase: 'revealing'` manipulation
    - No 50ms setTimeout causing additional state updates
    - Clean, straightforward state update

-5. **Synchronized Behavior**: All clients receive the same `drawId` from server
+7. **Synchronized Behavior**: All clients receive the same `drawId` from server
    - Server generates the `drawId` once
    - All clients use the same deduplication key
    - Duplicate events are filtered consistently across all clients

-6. **Memory Efficient**: Set only stores strings
+8. **Memory Efficient**: Set only stores strings
    - Grows linearly with number of draws (max ~26 entries per game)
    - Cleared on game reset